 - Other pre-approved expenses

-What is a rain garden?
+What is a Rain Garden?

-Rain gardens absorb rainwater, so they can help:
+Rain gardens absorb rainwater, and can help: